Counting perfect matchings and Hamiltonian cycles faster: Introduction

 where $c(\sigma)$ denotes the number of cycles in $\sigma$.

 The permanent and Hamiltonian cycles are two fundamental problems in computer science.
 The problem of deciding whether a given graph has a Hamiltonian cycle is one of Karp's 21 \NP-complete problems \cite{Karp72NPC}.
-Valiant proved that over the integers, the problem computing permanent is $\#\P$-complete, even the entries of the matrix are restricted to $0$ and $1$ \cite{Valiant79Per}, and counting Hamiltonian cycles is also $\#\P$-complete \cite{Valiant79Hamil}.
+Valiant proved that over the integers, computing the permanent is $\#\P$-complete, even if the entries of the matrix are restricted to $0$ and $1$ \cite{Valiant79Per}, and counting Hamiltonian cycles is also $\#\P$-complete \cite{Valiant79Hamil}.

 Ryser's formula \cite{Ryser63Per} shows that the permanent can be computed with $O(n2^n)$ arithmetic operations.
-It remains a prominent open problem whether the permanent can be computed within less than $2^n$ sized arithmetic circuits, as mentioned by Knuth in \emph{the Art of Computer Programming} \cite[Exercise 4.6.4.11]{TAOCPVol2}.
+It remains a prominent open problem whether the permanent can be computed with arithmetic circuits of size less than $2^n$, as mentioned by Knuth \cite[Exercise 4.6.4.11]{TAOCPVol2}.

 Indeed, beyond the confines of arithmetic operations, faster algorithms for computing the permanent have emerged.
-Bax and Franklin \cite{BF96Per} gave an algorithm that computes $01$-permanent in $2^{n-\Omega(n^{1/3}/\log n)}$ expected time.
-Bj\"orklund \cite{B16Per} introduced the self-reduction paradigm for both the permanent and Hamiltonian cycles.
-Leveraging tabulation and the Chinese remainder theorem, Bj\"orklund's algorithm achieved time complexity $2^{n-\Omega\left(\sqrt{n/\log n}\right)}$.
-His work is subsequently improved by Bj\"orklund, Kaski and Williams \cite{BKW19Per} by applying the construction of Kakeya set to reduce the tabulation size for multivariate polynomial evaluation, and give an algorithm of time $2^{n-\Omega\left(\sqrt{n/\log \log n}\right)}$, furthermore, their algorithm applies to a more generalized kind of polynomial called fermionant.
+Bax and Franklin \cite{BF96Per} gave an algorithm that computes the $01$-permanent in $2^{n-\Omega(n^{1/3}/\log n)}$ expected time.
+For dense instances over finite fields and integers, Bj\"orklund \cite{B16Per} introduced a framework based on self-reduction and tabulation, achieving a running time of $2^{n-\Omega\left(\sqrt{n/\log n}\right)}$.
+Bj\"orklund, Kaski, and Williams \cite{BKW19Per} refined the tabulation step via Kakeya sets, obtaining an improved running time $2^{n-\Omega\left(\sqrt{n/\log \log n}\right)}$.